 Summary

-The Indian stock markets, including the National Stock Exchange (NSE) and Bombay Stock Exchange (BSE), are not closed on March 26, 2026, for Ram Navami.
-Trading will continue as usual across equity, derivatives, and most segments.
-Investors should note that while Ram Navami is an important festival in India, it is not listed as a trading holiday in the official 2026 stock market calendar.
+The Indian stock markets, including the National Stock Exchange (NSE) and Bombay Stock Exchange (BSE), will remain closed on March 26, 2026, on account of Ram Navami.
+Trading across equity, derivatives, currency, and commodity segments will not take place on this day.
+Investors should plan their trades and settlements accordingly, as it is recognized as an official market holiday.

 Introduction: Why This Matters Today

-With Ram Navami approaching, many investors are searching for clarity on whether stock markets will remain open or closed.
-This is especially relevant for traders planning short-term positions or investors tracking market movements around key dates.
+With Ram Navami approaching, investors are actively checking whether stock markets will be open or closed.
+This is especially important for traders managing short-term positions and investors tracking time-sensitive opportunities.

 Understanding Stock Market Holidays in India

-- National holidays such as Republic Day and Independence Day
+- National holidays (e.g., Republic Day, Independence Day)

-For 2026, Ram Navami falls on March 26, but it is not included in the official holiday list published by the exchanges.
-As a result, markets will function normally.
+For 2026, Ram Navami (March 26) is included in the official holiday list.
+Hence, markets will remain closed.

 Trading Schedule for March 26, 2026